pcabrales/prototwin-pet/README.md

 - utils.py, utils_parallelproj.py: Utility functions for the dataset generation.
 - pet-simulation-reconstruction:
     - mcgpu-pet:
-        - MCGPU-PET-vision.in: input file for the MCGPU-PET simulation performed in `generate_dataset.py`.
+        - MCGPU-PET-vision.in: input file for the MCGPU-PET simulation performed in `generate_dataset.py`. **DO NOT CHANGE THE MATERIALS LINES AT THE END OF THE FILE.**
         - materials: Folder containing the material files for the MCGPU-PET simulation.
         - MCGPU-PET.x: Executable for the MCGPU-PET simulation.
 NOT INCLUDED IN THE REPOSITORY, COMPILE FOR EACH DEVICE